 Taxi or private hire car insurance is something you’ll need if going it alone.
 Costs as with normal car insurance are related to your location and whether you have any motoring convictions and driving experience.
 As a taxi driver, you will clearly spend a considerable amount of your time on the road.
 The more time you spend driving, the higher risk you are to insurance companies.
 Taxi insurance starts off expensive and goes up from there.
 Expect to pay within the region of at least £2,000 per annum if not considerably more.
 Younger drivers will be hit worst due to the lack of driving experience and will be either hit by extremely high premiums or will be unable to obtain insurance at all.

 As with normal car insurance, payments can be spread monthly, though this method incurs interest rates of up to 10% – quite a large sum if your premium is £3,000 per year.
-Monthly installments may be your only option, or you can hire a vehicle from an operator where their weekly charge will cover the insurance.
+Monthly instalments may be your only option, or you can hire a vehicle from an operator where their weekly charge will cover the insurance.

 - Daily Fuel Costs